pirafrank/poof/README.md

   - Handle language-specific package managers (pip, npm, cargo, etc.)
   - Interface with system package managers (apt, yum, brew, etc.)

+## Documentation

+Updated documentation for the latest release is available in the [Wiki](https://github.com/pirafrank/poof/wiki).

 ## Roadmap

 A list of features implemented/to implement is available [in the Wiki](https://github.com/pirafrank/poof/wiki/Features).
 The list is not final and may change over time.

 ## Contributing

 Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on how to contribute to this project.
+Please read the [Development](https://github.com/pirafrank/poof/wiki/Development) page for information about how to build, and the [CONTRIBUTING](CONTRIBUTING.md) file for details on how to contribute to this project.
 Please make sure to follow the [code of conduct](CODE_OF_CONDUCT.md) when contributing.
+Thank you!

 ## License